Banded bellowsfish

-The banded bellowsfish (Centriscops humerosus), banded yellowfish, banded snipefish, or bluebanded bellowsfish, is a species of fish of the family Macroramphosidae, found in southern oceans at depths of 35 to 1000 m.
+The banded bellowsfish (Centriscops humerosus), banded yellowfish, banded snipefish, or bluebanded bellowsfish, is a species of fish of the family Centriscidae, found in southern oceans at depths of 35 to 1000 m.
 Its length is up to 30 cm.

 Description

 The banded bellowsfish has a very deep, nearly round, highly compressed body, with a depth which is equivalent to 38–62% of its standard length.
 Its upper and lower body profiles are asymmetrical, as the nape of small specimens has an angular hump which becomes more angular and obvious as the fish grows into an adult.
 It has a long, tube-like snout, which is between a quarter and a third of the standard length.
 The spines of the dorsal fin are set into another hump on the posterior part of the fish's back, and the second dorsal fin is large, equivalent to just under half of the standard length.
 The pelvic fins are rather small.
 There are four well-developed bony plates located along the shoulder region, and the scales are modified into a coarse, teethlike form covering most of the body and head.
 The fish are predominantly whitish in colour with as many as five oblique orange bands with dark margins, although these bands lack dark margins in the largest adults.
 The ends of the dorsal, anal and caudal fins have a dusky to orange colour.
 The juveniles are bluish grey and have transparent fins and no bands.
 Juvenile banded bellowsfish were thought to be a separate species because of their very different appearance.